interthings/www/README.md

 # interthings.com
-public website of interthings gmbh
+Public website of Interthings GmbH, originally registered in Berlin, Germany.

 This company was shut down.